penciless/burningbros-test/README.md

   `./mvnw install -DskipTests`: useful flag to move forward when tests having issues

+# Known Issues or Limitations
+- Lack of time to perfect a project built from scratch (starting from installing Java environment), so keep it simple.
+- Database table with columns are lack of constraints, forgein keys, etc.
+- Better draft schema for database in `schema.sql`, but not implemented.
+- Less secured and recommend using JWT in real project.
+- Out of time, so less test cases, also not familiar with test tools in Java, as my strength is in JavaScript.
+- Apply Jacoco for code coverage but seem not work, no more time for learning and investigation.

 # APIs
 Basic authentication is used for securing endpoints and simplicity purpose.